 - Caprylic/Capric Triglycerides – See Coconut Oil, Fractionated

 - Castor Oil (Ricinus Communis Seed Oil – *Sodium Castrorate*) – Acts as a humectant (draws moisture to itself).
-Helps provide “glide to products.
+Helps provide “glide” to products.
+Used in soaps to help product a longer lasting, rich, full lather.
 It is said to be useful in acne care products.
 It is also said to be helpful in increasing hair growth and strength making it a good fit for beard care products.
 Comedogenic Rating 1.
 In skin care products it is good for oil skin types.
 (Beard Oil, Soaps)

 - Citric Acid – Helps to create “fizz” when combined with Baking Soda.
 Also used to help balance pH in some formulations.
 (Bath Bombs, Bath Truffles, Beard Wash, Shower Steamers)